The Meaning of a Dream With Snakes

 These traits can be seen symbolically to represent:

-- stealth, a nimble nature, sneakiness, the ability to surprise and hide
+- Stealth, a nimble nature, sneakiness, or the ability to surprise and hide.

 So, what are possible meanings of a snake in a dream?
 As we've said, the meaning can vary and there are many different ways to interpret dreams.
 Read on for some specific interpretations of snake imagery, and find more insights into the many things that snakes can symbolize in dreams.